imbal/vex/VEX.md

 - Working submodules/repos
 - Purging: a way strip changes from a project and push it to remote services

+Good, because none of it is ready yet.

 ## Cheatsheet: